The64thGamer/cheeseepedia/content/wiki/cec-legacy-locations.md

 +++
 The ***Legacy Locations*** (previously referred to as the ***Munch's Make-Believe Band Residency***) are a variation of the {{< wiki-link "CEC 2.0 Remodel Program" >}} that keeps a store's Animatronic Stage.

+## Description

+The *Legacy Locations* were created as an official response to the backlash from the destruction of animatronic shows from the {{< wiki-link "CEC 2.0 Remodel Program" >}} by having in 2023 the {{< wiki-link "Northridge, CA (8425 Reseda Blvd)" >}} store keep its {{< wiki-link "2-Stage" >}} past its remodel, later in 2024 adding 4 additional stores to the program, and the final one in 2025.
+Showtapes at the locations play the same main segments and advertisements on the {{< wiki-link "Video Wall" >}} as other stores, but only select content and live shows released before 2023 contain programming.
+Stores have the ability to load up additional programmed segments as they would live shows.
+The Nanuet location does not feature any animatronic programming.

 ## Stages
 | Location                                                              | Stage Type                                      | Grand Reopening |
 |-----------------------------------------------------------------------|-------------------------------------------------|-----------------|